masasakano/range_extd/.github/README.md

 *   `((?a..?z) === "cc")` would give false with Ruby 2.6.x or earlier, but
     true if later.
 *   `(Float::INFINITY..Float::INFINITY).size` used to return 0 (in Ruby-2.1 at
-    least) but raises +FloatDomainError: NaN+ as of Ruby-2.6 and later, including Ruby 3.
+    least) but raises `FloatDomainError: NaN` as of Ruby-2.6 and later, including Ruby 3.
 I do not know in which version the behaviour changed.